UpCloudLtd/upcloud-python-api/docs/Server.md

 ### IP-addresses

-A Server's Storages can be attached and detached with `.add_ip()` and `.remove_ip()`.
+A Server's IPs can be attached and detached with `.add_ip()` and `.remove_ip()`.
 Both requests issue an API request instantly.
 Note that the attached IP is allocated randomly as UpCloud's does not (yet) support floating IPs.

 ```python